Kiruse/KirUtil.jl/README.md

 ## restore
 Restore the state of an object from an external resource, typically a file or an internet resource.
-Forms the complementary counterpiece to `ExtraFun.store` method.
+Forms the complementary counterpiece to `KirUtil.store` method.

 ## store
 Store the state of an object in an external resource, typically a file or an internet resource.
 Unlike the standard